 The Beer Distribution Game was originally developed at MIT in the 1950s to illustrate how difficult it is to manage dynamic systems – in this case the dynamic system is a supply chain that delivers beer from a brewery to the end consumer.
 Play with our implementation of the Beer Distribution Game and learn about strategies to achieve the game objectives.

-In this guide, we illustrate how to find a playing strategy for the Beer Distribution Game that achieves all game objectives.
+In this guide, we illustrate how to find a playing strategy for the

 We will do this for the single player game – but everything presented here also applies to the other game variants in principle.